Canadian Tobacco and Nicotine Survey (CTNS)

 5) Each selected person in the targeted respondent sample is given an initial weight to the inverse of the selection probability from the person frame.
 Persons identified as out of scope are dropped from the sample.

 6) The weights of respondents are adjusted to represent the persons which did not respond to the survey.
-Adjustment factors are computed separately by province, based on a model taking into account age, family income and sex of the respondents.
+Adjustment factors are computed separately by province, based on a nonresponse model using frame information.

 7) The person weights coming from the household sample and the targeted respondent sample are pooled together.